Mohamed-Salih/Mohamed-Salih/README.md

 - 👋 Hi, I’m @Mohamed-Salih
 - 👀 I’m interested in Devops
-- 🌱 I’m currently learning all stuff
+- 🌱 I’m currently working at CMA CGM
 - 📫 How to reach me: Discord:Komrade#4832

 <!---